KevorkSulahian/Predicting-League-of-Legends-games/README.md

 sqrt(mean(team_details$error^2))
 # 37 percent error which is same as the Pythagorean formula error
 ```
+### the prob's based on the Elo rating can be found in the team_details Data

 So we come to an end.
 Hope you liked what I've done and I can't wait to hear your opinions and see your comments.
 Thanks for reading